The Berkeley Well-Being Institute

 ● You prefer having a quiet environment in your personal and academic lives.

-● You take responsibility for your actions.
+● You take responsibility and accountability for your actions.

 ● You self-analyze.